web-push-libs/web-push/README.md

     '< header name >': '< header value >'
   },
   contentEncoding: '< Encoding type, e.g.: aesgcm or aes128gcm >',
-  urgency:'< Defult is normal "Defult" >', topic:'< Use a maximum of 32 characters from the URL or filename-safe Base64 characters sets. >',
+  urgency:'< Default is normal "Defult" >', topic:'< Use a maximum of 32 characters from the URL or filename-safe Base64 characters sets. >',
   proxy: '< proxy server options >'
 }